EirikHaughom/OSDUBootcamp/Labs/Module 8 - Working with the Reservoir DDMS/readme.md

 Download and launch the [jupyter notebook:](RDDMS_2dgrid.ipynb).
 Explore how resources are accessed, referenced, and the array content is vizualised.

-### Use openETP client to export a RESQML epc file container with various Volve model data
+### Demo only: Use openETP client to export a RESQML epc file container with various Volve model data

-PS# `docker run -it --rm  open-etp-client openETPServer space -S ws://10.0.1.4:9004 -u foo -p bar -s demo/bootcamp --stats`
+PS# `docker run -it --rm  open-etp-client openETPServer space -S ws://osdubootcamp.azure-api.net:9004 -u foo -p bar -s demo/bootcamp --stats`

-PS# `docker run -it --rm -v //c/Users/.../Downloads/:/data  open-etp-client openETPServer space -S ws://10.0.1.4:9004 -u foo -p bar -s demo/volve  --export-epc ./data/volve.epc`
+PS# `docker run -it --rm -v //c/Users/.../Downloads/:/data  open-etp-client openETPServer space -S ws://osdubootcamp.azure-api.net:9004 -u foo -p bar -s demo/volve  --export-epc ./data/volve.epc`

-You can import RESQML files to the RDMMS too: use `--import-epc` instead.
+One can import RESQML files to the RDMMS too: use `--import-epc` instead.
 Can you discover it via postman or jupyter notebook?